intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 # Preparing Your App For Publication

-The project contains a Visual Studio publish profile (found in `Properties/PublishProfiles/IndustrialAppStoreAuth.pubxml`) that can be used to build your app using the Release configuration and create a set of files that can be copied to your deployment destination.
+The project contains a Visual Studio [publish profile](./Properties/PublishProfiles/IndustrialAppStoreAuth.pubxml) that can be used to build your app using the Release configuration and create a set of files that can be copied to your deployment destination.

 See [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/visual-studio-publish-profiles#publish-profiles) for more information about publish profiles.